4 Months: Extend Your UK Growing Season

 Watching spring lettuce succumb to a late frost or seeing the last autumn harvest disappear is a familiar frustration for UK gardeners.
 The season always feels too short.
 A cold frame changes that, offering a crucial four-to-six-week head-start in spring and extending fresh produce well into autumn.
-I’ll walk you through making the most of your frame all year round, from correct lid positioning to pest control, proving its worth for year-round harvests.
+We’ll walk you through making the most of your frame all year round, from correct lid positioning to pest control, proving its worth for year-round harvests.

 Ready to audit your current setup?
 Download the Free Checklist and see if you’re getting the most out of your cold frame.